 - Once all meat is seared, here's what you do:

-–if you seared the meat in your pressure cooker pot, simply pour the cooking sauce in to the heated pot, add the seared chunks of roast, close the pressure cooker and cook according to manufacturer's directions (mine took approximately 45 minutes, plus 15 to cool down.)
+–if you seared the meat in your pressure cooker pot, simply pour the cooking sauce in to the heated pot with an extra 1/2 cup water, add the seared chunks of roast, close the pressure cooker and cook according to manufacturer's directions (mine took approximately 45 minutes, plus 15 to cool down.)

 –if you seared the meat in a different pot, simply combine cooking sauce and meat in pressure cooker and cook according to manufacturer's directions.